01412302/BUSI_1783---Business-Analytics-Project/documents/methodology_notes.md

 ## 🔹 Reproducibility
 - All scripts and notebooks are versioned in this repository.
 - Outputs (sample figures, tables, text summaries) are provided in `/outputs/`.
-- Full dataset not uploaded due to ethical restrictions, but sample provided.
+- Full dataset not uploaded due to ethical restrictions.
 - Dependencies listed in `requirements.txt`.

 ---